The Problem

 the viewport) and isLoaded is false.
 If the iframe loads before the

-to false and shows the embed.
+to false and shows the embed anyway.

 The Fallback